react-native-async-storage/async-storage/README.md

 # Async Storage

-A storage system for React Native.
+A persistent data storage solution for your next mobile, web or desktop application.

 ## Work in progress